 In both scenarios in this example, whether it is an accumulating or distributing ETF, the portfolio value was €5,012 in the end.
 However, if you do not reinvest the dividend of the distributing ETF, then you will not achieve the compounding effect.
 If you buy more shares of a distributing ETF with the dividend paid out, it would be similar to the outcome of the accumulating ETF, not taking into account any additional fees involved (i.e., transaction costs).

 Choosing whether to invest in accumulating or distributing ETFs should be in line with your investment plan.
 For example, if you want your investments to grow over time without actively managing them, you may choose an accumulating ETF, whereas if you want steady passive income, you may choose a distributing ETF.
 It is also wise to consider the tax implications involved, as these may differ from country to country and may vary depending on the type of ETF.

 Accumulating ETFs have many advantages, but, like any investment, it is not without risk.
 We recommend only investing in financial products that match your knowledge and experience.Also note that dividends are never guaranteed.
 Companies can choose to suspend, reduce or eliminate dividend payments.

 At DEGIRO, we make it easy and affordable to invest in accumulating and distributing ETFs.
-We even have a number of accumulating and distributing ETFs in our core selection of commission-free ETFs.
+We even have a number of accumulating and distributing ETFs in our Core Selection of ETFs.
 Some examples are:

-Please check the following page for details on the conditions and the complete list of commission-free ETFs.
+Please check the following page for details on the conditions and the complete list of the Core Selection of ETFs.